 Bi-colour or parti sapphires occur in Australia as well as Africa (Madagascar, Tanzania and Nigeria).

-A parti sapphire is made of the same elements as other corundum (Al203) but the trace elements present in the growing process give each stone its unique colours.
+The same elements make up parti sapphire as other corundum (Al203) but the trace elements present in the growing process give each stone its unique colours.
 Presence of iron gives parti sapphire its yellow colour, and blue comes from a mix of titanium and iron.

 Australian sapphires are from alkali-basalt related deposits and are very rich in iron content.
 Due to varying concentrations of transition elements (e.g. iron and titanium) in the chemical make-up of the parent fluids (sapphire is essentially aluminium oxide), different colours result.
 The parti sapphires are so special as each stone has a unique combination of zoning and banding.
 The colour zoning seen in parti sapphires relates to the growth layers of a crystal, and appears as a series of concentric hexagons parallel to the prismatic crystal faces.

 Corundum family, which parti sapphire is a member of, is the hardest, most durable gemstone type after diamond and measures 9 on the Mohs hardness scale, making it a popular choice for jewellery worn every day, such as engagement rings.
-Despite their durability, they should be protected like any other precious stone, and sapphire jewellery should be removed before engaging in heavy work, such as gardening or construction, or work that would expose them to harsh chemicals.
+Despite their durability, we should protect them like any other precious stone, and remove sapphire jewellery before engaging in heavy work, such as gardening or construction, or work that would expose your sapphire to harsh chemicals.

 The rarity of parti sapphires makes them valuable, especially bigger stones, and stones with brighter colours.
-Compared to blue sapphire though, parti sapphire is exceptionally good value.
+Compared to Ceylon blue or padparadscha sapphire though, parti sapphire is exceptionally good value and its price keeps increasing.

 This remarkable 5.5ct cushion cut parti sapphire displays shades of green, teal and blue.
 Parti sapphires of this size and colour are very rare.
 Image: Lizunova Fine Jewels